wjin0352/node-react-project/readme.md

 Twitch API

-  The user should see a list of twitch streamers on the main page (both online and offline)
+  Initially the user should see a list of twitch streamers on the main page (both online and offline)

   The user should be able to click on a button to show active streamers

   The user should be able to click on a button to show offline streamers

+  The user should be able to click on a button to show all streamers

   If the user is streaming online, the user should be able to see detailed information about what the user is streaming.